StarburstPhp/utils/README.md

 Normalizes a given file path.

 During normalization, all slashes are replaced by forward slashes ("/").
-It also make sure to remove trailing slashes.
+It also makes sure to remove trailing slashes.
 Contrary to `canonicalize`, this method does not remove invalid or dot path segments.
 Consequently, it is much more efficient and should be used whenever the given path is known to be a valid, absolute system path.